Every Rammstein album ranked from worst to best

 1. Mutter (2001)

 Rock music was in a state of rude health as 2001 came to a close.
 Landmark releases from Slipknot, Tool, System Of A Down and Opeth cemented the year as an exceptional time for heavy, life-affirming noise.
 It would also see Rammstein reach their creative peak – renting the famous Weimar house on the German Baltic coast the year prior for pre-production before recording at Studio Miraval in France – where Pink Floyd tracked The Wall.
-It might not be a double album, but for many fans Mutter is to industrial metal what the 1979 Pink Floyd masterpiece is to progressive rock – exemplary in its artistic ambition and unmitigated in both finesse and flair.
+It might not be a double-album, but for many fans Mutter is to industrial metal what the 1979 Pink Floyd masterpiece is to progressive rock – exemplary in its artistic ambition and unmitigated in both finesse and flair.
 Its biggest single, Sonne, was actually written as entrance for Ukrainian boxing brothers Vitaly and Wladimir Klitschko, though the pair ended up going with the somewhat less metallic sounds of Tina Turner’s Simply The Best.
 Five more singles came after that – Links 2−3−4, Ich Will, Mutter, Feuer Frei! and Mein Herz Brennt, the latter of which arriving 11 years after the album’s release.
-Mutter’s 45 minutes showcased Rammstein at their unbridled world-beating best – though whether it will continue its legacy as their undisputed masterstroke will remain to be seen come May 17.
-In any case, it will forever exemplify sonic warfare of the highest calibre.
+Mutter’s 45 minutes showcased Rammstein at their unbridled world-beating best and will forever exemplify sonic warfare of the highest calibre.